Nelson's Column: Construction and history

 Criticism of the organisation of the competition caused it to be re-run.
-Railton submitted a slightly revised design, and was once again declared the winner, with the stipulation that the statue of Nelson should be made by EH Baily.
+Railton submitted a slightly revised design, and was once again declared the winner, with the stipulation that the statue of Nelson should be made by Baily.
 The original plan was for a column 203 ft high, including the base and statue, but this was reduced to 170 ft with a shaft of 98 ft due to concerns over stability.
 The base was to have been of granite and the shaft of Craigleith sandstone, but before construction began it was decided that the shaft should also be of granite.

 Excavations for the brick foundations had begun by July 1840.
 On 30 September 1840, the first stone of the column was laid by Charles Davison Scott, honorary secretary of the committee (and son of Nelson's secretary, John Scott), at a ceremony conducted, according to the Nautical Magazine, "in a private manner, owing to the noblemen and gentlemen comprising the committee being absent from town".
 Construction of the monument, by the contractors Grissell and Peto, progressed slowly, and the stonework, ready for the installation of the statue, was not completed until November 1843.

-In 1844, the Nelson Memorial Committee ran out of money, having only raised £20,485 in public subscriptions, and the Government, in the form of the Office of Woods and Forests took over the project.
+In 1844, the Nelson Memorial Committee ran out of money, having only raised £20,485 in public subscriptions, and the government, in the form of the Office of Woods and Forests took over the project.

 Installation of the bronze reliefs on the pedestal did not begin until late 1849, when John Edward Carew's depiction of the death of Nelson was put in place on the side facing Whitehall.
 This was followed early the next year by William F. Woodington's relief of the Battle of the Nile on the opposite side.
 Carew's relief was cast by Adams, Christie and Co. of Rotherhithe.
 The other three were cast by Moore, Fressange and Moore.
 The last to be made, The Battle of Cape St. Vincent became the subject of legal action, when it was discovered that the bronze had been adulterated with iron.
 The partners in the company were jailed for fraud and the relief was completed by Robinson and Cottam.
 It was finally put in place in May 1854.